 from collections import UserString

-# Creating a Mutable String
+# Creating a Mutable Text

-class string(UserString):
+class text(UserString):

-def append(self, s):
+def add(self, s):

 self.data += s

-def remove(self, s):
+def delete(self, s):

 self.data = self.data.replace(s, "")

-# inputting the string
+# inputting the text

-# appending the letter to the string
+# adding the character to the text

-# deleting the letter from the string
+# removing the character from the text

 Output: